 Before bidding, research the property’s title history, liens, and estimated repair costs.
 This is a numbers game, not an emotional one.
 Know your ceiling bid — and stick to it.
 One dollar over, and the bargain becomes a burden.

-Get the no-nonsense playbook for spotting profitable flips, scoping repairs, and avoiding rookie mistakes.
-Built for first deals and faster repeats.
+A practical guide for spotting profitable flips, scoping repairs correctly, and avoiding expensive rookie mistakes.